 William Haney and Haney’s Big House

-Born July 2, 1895, in nearby Vidalia to Jim and Emmaline Haney, Haney worked as a truck driver before entering the Army when he was twenty-one years old.
-He rose to the rank of first sergeant and was part of Company E, 805th Pioneer Infantry.
-He served in France until returning to the United States in 1919 on the transport vessel the USS Zeppelin.
+Born on July 2, 1895, in nearby Vidalia to Jim and Emmaline Haney, Haney worked as a truck driver before entering the Army when he was twenty-one years old.
+He rose to the rank of First Sergeant and was part of Company E in the 805th Pioneer Infantry.
+He served in France during World War I and returned to the United States in 1919 on the transport vessel the USS Zeppelin.

-After the war, Haney and his wife, Lillie, had one daughter.
-They settled in Ferriday where he sold life and accident insurance for People’s Life of New Orleans.
-His African American customer base was so large that he dealt exclusively with the company’s top officials.
+After the war Haney and his wife Lillie had one daughter.
+They settled in Ferriday, where he sold life and accident insurance for People’s Life of New Orleans.
+His Black customer base was so large that he dealt exclusively with the company’s top officials.
 During periods of flooding in the 1930s and 1940s, many of Haney’s policyholders were unable to work and could not pay their premiums.
 Haney traveled to New Orleans and demanded that company officials keep the policies in force until his customers regained their financial footing.
 The company obliged.

-Haney hired bouncers at times, but was able to handle any trouble himself.
-At five foot eleven, he was not an imposing figure but commanded respect and almost always was in a serious frame of mind.
+Haney hired bouncers at times but was able to handle any trouble himself.
+At five foot eleven, he was not an imposing figure, but he commanded respect and was almost always in a serious frame of mind.

-Over the years, performers such as Little Milton, Solomon Burke, Roy Brown, Big Joe Turner, Irma Thomas, and Johnnie Taylor performed in Ferriday.
-Their live boogie, blues, and R&B drew so many fans that they spilled out onto the street.
-Some patrons rode a bus to Haney’s, which also housed a bus station, with a ticket counter just inside the front door.
+Over the years performers like Little Milton, Solomon Burke, Roy Brown, Big Joe Turner, Irma Thomas, and Johnnie Taylor performed in Ferriday.
+Their live boogie, blues, and R&B performances drew so many fans that they spilled out onto the street.
+Some patrons rode a bus to Haney’s, which also housed its own bus station, with a ticket counter just inside the front door.

-In 1964, Klansmen torched the shoe shop.
+In 1964 Ku Klux Klan arsonists torched the shoe shop.
 Morris, who was inside the building at the time of the arson, died four days later.
 No one was ever arrested in the case.

-Two years later, Haney’s Big House was destroyed by fire, an incident firemen attributed to a faulty ice machine.
-But the Black community in Ferriday felt Haney was targeted by Klan arsonists who believed Haney was housing civil rights workers in his motel.
+Two years later Haney’s Big House was destroyed by fire, an incident firemen attributed to a faulty ice machine.
+But the Black community in Ferriday felt Haney was targeted by Klansmen who believed Haney was housing civil rights workers in his motel.
 Haney chose not to rebuild.

-Haney died in 1972 and is buried in Natchez National Cemetery.
+Haney died in 1972 and is buried in Natchez National Cemetery in Mississippi.